 Aloe vera gel is the queen of anti-inflammatory properties.
-It’s very soothing, hydrating, and works to balance the skin’s pH.
+It’s very soothing, hydrating, and balances the skin’s pH.

 You can use any aloe vera gel you have on hand.
-If you are looking to buy a bottle I like the Bader Aloe Vera Gel.
+I like the Bader Aloe Vera Gel if you want to buy a bottle.
 However, nothing beats the potency of fresh aloe.

-- Unlike regular, market-bought moisturizers, Aloe Vera gel when used as a moisturizing gel doesn’t leave a greasy film on the face and the skin.
+- Unlike regular, market-bought moisturizers, Aloe Vera gel doesn’t leave a greasy film on the face and the skin when used as a moisturizing gel.
 In fact, it does just the opposite – it unclogs the pores and softens the skin.

-- Aloe Vera gel has vitamin C and E, beta-carotene in abundance.
+- Aloe Vera gel has vitamins C and E and beta-carotene in abundance.
 Therefore, it has anti-aging properties.
 It also contains antimicrobial properties and is anti-inflammatory.
 It also helps to eradicate skin blemishes and diminish age lines.
 Additionally, it helps to increase the production of collagen in the body and skin elasticity.

 - Aloe vera gel absorbs easily, making it ideal for oily skin.
 However, it can help treat dry skin, too.

 If you have your own plant, break off one of the leaves and scoop out the flesh.
-Some of the flesh can be chunky, try to aim for the more slimy bits that have a more homogenous consistency.
+Some of the flesh can be chunky; try to aim for the more slimy bits with more homogenous consistency.
 You may have to scoop around a bit to get there.
 It will make for a smoother application and a better user experience.

 Jojoba oil offers luxurious hydration and smoothing — one of the world’s most amazing natural beauty ingredients.
 Jojoba oil is very similar to our natural sebum (skin oil).
 For this reason, it’s very effective at moisturizing skin and balancing natural oil production.

 I’ve also added a few essential oils I favor in skin formulations – calendula, rose, and geranium.
 This combo produces a lovely, intoxicating aroma (spicy, woodsy, floral).
-And these essential oils together help with puffy skin and are balancing without being aggravating.
+And these essential oils together help with puffy skin and balance without being aggravating.

-To make this concoction simply mix everything together in a bowl with a spoon and store it in a sealed jar.
+To make this concoction, mix everything together in a spoonful bowl and store it in a sealed jar.
 Keep scrolling down to get the full DIY instructions.